anhtuanluu/ml_fastapi/model_card.md

 ## Metrics

-The model is evaluated on the metrics Precision, Recall and Fbeta
+The model is evaluated on the metrics Precision, Recall and Fbeta that are:
+Precision:0.74, Recall:0.63, Fbeta:0.68

 ## Ethical Considerations